CavernCrawlers/CavernCrawlers.github.io/Combat.md

 ### Reactions
 **Reactions** are sudden reflex actions that may be taken outside of the normal **Turn** order.
 Each creature gets one Reaction per Round.
 - **Cast:** Cast a **cantrip** or **spell** if the description states that it can be cast as a reaction.
-- **Opportunity Attack:** Make a single attack (cannot be used with extra attacks) against a creature attempting to move out of your reach without first taking the **Withdraw** action.
+- **Reflex Attack:** Make a single attack (cannot be used with extra attacks) against a creature attempting to move out of your reach without first taking the **Withdraw** action.
 - **Trigger a Readied Action:** If the set trigger occurs, take the readied action.

 ## Attacking an Enemy